 First, What is General Conference?

 General Conference is a semi-annual gathering of members of The Church of Jesus Christ of Latter-Day Saints.
-The current Prophet and other church leaders share inspiration messages to worldwide members.
+On the first weekend of April and October every year, the current living Prophet and other church leaders share inspirational messages to worldwide members.
 As members of Jesus Christ’s church, we believe that God continues to speaks to us through His living prophet and leaders.
 We look forward to this 2-day conference to hear what God wants us to hear for our day.